MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-M-Grievances-Organization-Determinations-Appeals/subjectgroup-ECFR5ebb4ff974abdb5-Requirements-Certain-Integrated-Dual-Eligible-Special-Needs-Plans/section-422.631.md

 (H) If applicable, the enrollee's rights to have benefits continue pending the resolution of the integrated appeal process.

-(2) *Timing of notice* - (i) *Standard integrated organization determinations.* (A) The applicable integrated plan must send a notice of its integrated organization determination at least 10 days before the date of action (that is, before the date on which a termination, suspension, or reduction becomes effective), in cases where a previously approved service is being reduced, suspended, or terminated, except in circumstances where an exception is permitted under §§ 431.213 and 431.214 of this chapter.
+(2) *Timing of notice*—(i) *Standard integrated organization determinations.* (A) The applicable integrated plan must send a notice of its integrated organization determination at least 10 days before the date of action (that is, before the date on which a termination, suspension, or reduction becomes effective), in cases where a previously approved service is being reduced, suspended, or terminated, except in circumstances where an exception is permitted under §§ 431.213 and 431.214 of this chapter.

 (B) For other integrated organization determinations that are not expedited integrated organization determinations, the applicable integrated plan must send a notice of its integrated organization determination as expeditiously as the enrollee's health condition requires, but no later than 14 calendar days from when it receives the request for the integrated organization determination.

-(ii) *Extensions.* The applicable integrated plan may extend the timeframe for a standard or expedited integrated organization determination by up to 14 calendar days if -
+(ii) *Extensions.* The applicable integrated plan may extend the timeframe for a standard or expedited integrated organization determination by up to 14 calendar days if—

 (A) The enrollee or provider requests the extension; or

-(B) The applicable integrated plan can show that -
+(B) The applicable integrated plan can show that—

 (*1*) The extension is in the enrollee's interest; and